Discover the magic of Rotorua on one of my many walks

 Okere Falls Walk

-3 km • 1 Hour • Very Easy • Two waterfalls plus the trout pools on this return walk to Okere Falls just out of Rotorua.
+3 km • 1 Hour • Very Easy • Enjoy two waterfalls plus the trout pools on this return walk to Okere Falls just out of Rotorua.

 Walk details →